-As a counselor I bring over 30 years experience working with children, youth, adults, and families in a variety of professional settings.
+As a counselor I bring 32 years experience working with children, youth, adults, and families in a variety of professional settings.
 Over these years I have come to know that we are all capable of living deeply fulfilling lives, and that beneath whatever suffering we may be experiencing, we are all a wonderful and meaningful part of this world.
-My collaborative counseling approach integrates the principles of INTERNAL FAMILY SYSTEMS therapy (IFS) with MINDFULNESS with the aim of embodying presence, curiosity, patience, persistence, perspective, creativity, and playfulness.
+My collaborative counseling approach aims to help clients safely embody presence, perspective, curiosity, creativity, playfulness and compassion by interweaving the principles of Internal Family Systems (IFS) therapy, Intimacy from the Inside Out (IFIO) couple therapy, and the practice of Mindfulness.

 - 28 year career with YMCAs and JCCs as Executive Director of year-round Children’s and Family Camps in PA, WA, NY, MI, and MA

 - 12 years as a YMCA CEO

 - 16 years of dedicated mindfulness practice and multiple retreats with Thich Nhat Hanh, Pema Chodron, Jack Kornfield, and Tara Brach

 From time to time, most of us have internal conflicts.
 When in conflict these “parts” of us have become unbalanced by challenging beliefs, attitudes, and feelings that were taken on at different stages of life.
 When we feel trapped and burdened by inner conflicts and also by our efforts to avoid hurt and pain, counseling can guide and support us in bringing curiosity and compassion to all of our “parts” with the aim of restoring balance, and having more inner harmony.

 Supportive counseling can guide you to tap into your inner wisdom and develop the self-knowledge, and self-acceptance you need to work with your life challenges.